uestcer/iloveyou/README.md

 ##Acknowledgements##
 	But what I want to empharize is that I'm not good at Web development and especially in Front End.
 Factly, most of my time are concentrated on background development.I do it just for fun.
-Most web pages of this project are get from internet, and I just put them together.If you have any questions or proposals you can contact me by the email:cfreestar@163.com.
+Most web pages of this project are get from internet, and I just put them together.If you have any questions or proposals you can contact me by the email: cfreestar@163.com.
 	Thank you for your interesting.

 												    		demiaowu